 make an appointment

-Our therapeutic approach does not identify Autism as a problem that needs to be fixed or cured.
-Instead, we see Autism as a unique and important aspect of identity and way of being.
-We understand that Autistic people may face challenges, especially in a world that is mostly built for people who think and learn in different (neurotypical) ways.
-Additionally, many Autistic people seek therapy for co-occurring conditions like anxiety or depression.
+Our therapeutic approach does not view Autism as a problem that needs to be fixed or cured.
+Instead, we see Autism as a meaningful part of a child’s identity and way of experiencing the world.

 Therapy for Autistic People